DevExpress/testcafe/docs/articles/documentation/guides/continuous-integration/github-actions-and-browserstack.md

 This job runs on a GitHub-hosted virtual machine with the latest Windows version. `test` is the [job ID](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_id) that must be unique to the `jobs` object.

-> You can use a GitHub-hosted virtual machine with *any base OS* to run tests.
-For the sake of simplicity, all examples listed here run on `windows-latest`.
+> You can use a GitHub-hosted virtual machine with any base OS to run tests.
+For simplicity, all examples listed here run on `windows-latest`.

-Alternatively, you can [*host your own runners*](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners) for the job.
-This might be beneficial if you need more precise control over the environment.
+Alternatively, you can [**host your own runners**](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners) for the job.
+This gives you more precise control over the environment.

 To set up the self-hosted runners, [add them to your repository](https://docs.github.com/en/actions/hosting-your-own-runners/adding-self-hosted-runners#adding-a-self-hosted-runner-to-a-repository).